dougle/Cender/README.md

 Installing
 ------------
-Written and tested on python 2.6 and requires pubsub and pyserial.
+Written and tested on python 2.6.
-Uses pyqt for the interface.
+Cender requires pubsub and pyserial and uses pyqt for the interface.

 Install dependancies: